 Authority: The power or right to make decisions, give orders and enforce obedience.
 Authorities are provided by the Constitution to the federal government and onto the states.

 Authorities are then provided by the State to counties and cities via the state laws.

-State legislation or state laws are termed statutes.
+State laws or state legislation are termed statutes.

-County and City boards enact ordinances following a structure authorized by the State.
-If/when an ordinance passes it becomes local law in its’ territory (jurisdiction).
+If/when an ordinance is introduced and passes it becomes local law in its’ territorial jurisdiction.
 Ordinances may build upon state statutes and may require a level of conduct more stringent than statutory law but never less stringent.

-The official power to make legal decisions and judgments
+Jurisdiction: The official power to make legal decisions and judgments.

 Subject matter jurisdiction